ssddanbrown/rss/README.md

 - No import of full post/article content.
 - No feed management via the UI.
-- No user authentication or management system.
+- No user system or user management system.
+- No authentication or authorization built-in.
 - No customization, extension or plugin system.
-- No organisation upon feed-level tagging.
+- No organisation upon simple feed-level tagging.
+- Error handling is limited and will likely not alert clearly upon issue.

 Upon the above, it's quite likely you'll come across issues.
 This project was created to meet a personal need while learning some new technologies.
 Much of the logic is custom written instead of using battle-tested libraries.